8ta4/blog/drafts/Looking for a Shower-Proof, Noise-Cancelling Mic for 247 Life Transcription.md

 Then I had this brilliant idea: quit showering.
 It saves time and money.
 People leave me alone.

 But then I realized I can't stop showering because I got this genius idea in the shower.

+So, hit me with your recommendations and stories!